Music Therapy Explained

-Many official definitions state that the purpose of music therapy is to create a therapeutic relationship with the client and while this is certainly the case, in real terms this is achieved though a client-led experience using musical instruments as a vehicle for expression to occur.
+Official definitions state that the purpose of music therapy is to create a therapeutic relationship with the client.
+This is achieved though a client-led experience using musical instruments as a vehicle for expression to occur.
 Music therapy has been an established clinical profession for over 50 years.
 Early interventions were very much focused on special education needs, particularly Autism and there is a substantial amount of qualitative research to support the use of music therapy, making it very much an evidence based practice.

 Today music therapy is used in a diverse range of fields including, Dementia, Neurorehabilitation, Palliative care, SEN, Mental Health, among many other settings where it has been proved to support well-being and development in a variety of ways.

 - Music Therapy is a protected title in the United Kingdom.